-Resume By Ring
+Resume By Ring (ATX power supply only)

 - Enabled Enables the Modem Ring-on feature.
-This allows your system to power-on to respond to incoming calls.
-Make sure to select an IRQ channel for the external modem in the "Modem Use IRQ" field and set JPI I according to the COM port where your modem is connected. - Disabled Disables the Modem Ring-on feature.
+This allows your system to power on to respond to incoming calls.
+Make sure JP2 is set according to the COM port where your modem is connected. - Disabled Disables the Modem Ring-on feature.
 Your system will not respond to incoming calls.

-Resume By Alarm
+Resume By Alarm (ATX power supply only)

-- Enabled When Enabled, you can set the date and time you would like the Soft Power Down (Soft-Off) PC to power-on.
-"Date (of Month) Alarm" and "Time (hh:mm:ss) Alarm" will appear right below this field. - Disabled Disables the automatic wake up function. (default)
+- Enabled When Enabled, you can set the day and time you would like your system to wake up. - Disabled Disables the automatic wake up function. (default)